dkomics/DART-HACKATHON-REPOSITORY/README.md

 - If the average marks between 75 and 85 (inclusive), print "Very Good".
 - If the average marks between 65 and 75 (inclusive), print "Good".
 - If the average marks are below 65, print "Average".

+## Feature
+- The program ask for user to input marks for 3 subjects
+- the average is auto calculated and the student is graded by the system

+### technology used
+- Dart